Berigny/AI-Entrainment-Protocol/papers/Updates/Book-Light-hv.md

 - **Exhale:** Laws, institutions, technologies, and infrastructure are exhaled forms of collective values.
 - **Inhale:** Elections, protests, scientific discoveries, and cultural shifts inhale feedback, registering strain between ideals and reality.

-Global challenges like planetary health or polarisation are fractured breath cycles.
+Global challenges like climate change or polarisation are fractured breath cycles.
 An economy exhaling consumption without inhaling environmental feedback holds its breath, risking collapse.
 A political system ignoring dissent becomes brittle.

 ## Boundary and novelty - The rhythm of healthy systems